Gulliver's Travels: Part II: A Voyage to Brobdingnag

 Gulliver soon sets out again.
 When the sailing ship Adventure is blown off course by storms and forced to sail for land in search of fresh water, Gulliver is abandoned by his companions and left on a peninsula on the western coast of the North American continent.
-The grass of this new land, Brobdingnag, is as tall as a tree.
+The grass of this new land called Brobdingnag is as tall as a tree.

-Gulliver is found by a farmer who is about 72 ft (22 m) tall, judging from Gulliver estimating the man's step being 10 yd.
+Gulliver is found by a farmer who is about 72 ft tall, judging from Gulliver estimating the man's step being 10 yd.
 The giant farmer brings Gulliver home, and his daughter Glumdalclitch cares for Gulliver.
 The farmer treats him as a curiosity and exhibits him for money.

-After a while, the constant display makes Gulliver sick, and the farmer sells him to the queen of the realm.
+After a while, the constant display makes Gulliver sick and the farmer sells him to the queen of the realm.
 Glumdalclitch (who accompanied her father while exhibiting Gulliver) is taken into the queen's service to take care of the tiny man.
 Since Gulliver is too small to use their huge chairs, beds, knives and forks, the queen commissions a small house to be built so he can be carried around in it; this is referred to as Gulliver's "travelling box".

-Between small adventures (such as fighting giant wasps and being carried to the roof by a monkey), Gulliver discusses the state of Europe with the King of Brobdingnag.
-The king is not happy with Gulliver's accounts of Europe, especially upon learning of the use of guns and cannon.
+Between small adventures (such as fighting giant wasps unleashed by a jealous court dwarf and being carried to the roof by a monkey), Gulliver discusses the state of Europe with the King of Brobdingnag.
+The king is dissatisfied with Gulliver's accounts of Europe, especially upon learning of the use of guns and cannon.
 On a trip to the seaside, Gulliver's traveling box is seized by a giant eagle which drops Gulliver and his box into the sea.
 He is rescued by sailors who return him to England.